Regulation of CILEX members

 Following a Legal Services Board (LSB) intervention to resolve disputes between CILEX and CRL, CRL consulted on the issues.

-CILEX has since begun consulting on proposals to change its regulator and the SRA is consulting on proposals for regulating chartered legal executives.
+CILEX consulted on proposals to change its regulator and the SRA consulted on proposals for regulating chartered legal executives.

-CILEX’s consultation focuses on what it sees as the benefits to its members in being regulated by the SRA, such as:
+CILEX’s consultation focused on what it sees as the benefits to its members in being regulated by the SRA, such as:

-- what it views to be a clarification of CILEX layers’ status in relation to solicitors and other authorised individuals
+• what it views to be a clarification of CILEX lawyers’ status in relation to solicitors and other authorised individuals

-The consultation reveals a proposal to introduce a new ‘chartered lawyer’ title to replace the current title of ‘chartered legal executive’.
+The consultation revealed a proposal to introduce a new ‘chartered lawyer’ title to replace the current title of ‘chartered legal executive’.

 CILEX believes these changes will increase the status and recognition of CILEX lawyers and increase public confidence and consumer choice.